sumandeb003/DeepLearning.AI-Certification-on-Improving-Deep-Neural-Networks/LectureNotes.md

 The three columns in [0.79 0.80 0.79] represent the three outputs corresponding to the three samples in the mini-batch.

 **$\sigma(Wx+b)$ is at the core of NN.
 Thanks to matrix-matrix multiplication, $\sigma(WX+b)$ can be used to compute:**
-- **not just the output of a neuron for an training sample, but also**
+- **not just the output of a neuron for an training sample,**
-- **the outputs of an entire layer of neurons for all the samples in a mini-batch.**
+- **but also, the outputs of an entire layer of neurons for all the samples in a mini-batch.**

 - **Use batch training if training set has less than 2000 samples.**
 - Due to the way how computer memory is layed out and accessed, mini-batches with sizes of the power of 2 work better. **Mini-batch sizes of $2^6$, $2^7$, $2^8$, $2^9$ are more commonly used in machine learning.**